 For Immediate Release

 During October, communities across the country will not only mourn for those whose lives were taken by domestic violence, but celebrate the tremendous progress victim advocates and services have made over the years.
 We invite you to stand with Rose Brooks, with a true sense of unity to end domestic violence.
-Because it matters.
+Because your voice matters.

 About Rose Brooks Center